sandiwinter/loggingforest/PyBoard_MicroPython_DHT22/README.md

 # Require material:

-  - PyBoard Lua V3 CH340G ESP8266 Development Board
+  - Wemos D1 mini ESP8266 Development Board
   - micro USB cable
-  - DHT22 module with cable
+  - DS18b20 module with cable

 # If you are familiar with MicroPython, quick guide: